Jonine Figueroa, Ph.D. M.P.H.

 Dr. Figueroa received her Ph.D. in Molecular Genetics and Microbiology at the State University of New York at Stony Brook.
 In 2004, motivated by a desire to apply her basic research knowledge in the context of public health and molecular epidemiology, she pursued and completed an M.P.H. at Columbia University and subsequently an NCI Cancer Prevention Fellowship in the Hormonal and Reproductive Epidemiology Branch (HREB) of the Division of Cancer Epidemiology and Genetics (DCEG).
 Since 2008, she has been a Tenure-Track Investigator utilizing her interdisciplinary training to understand the etiology of breast and bladder cancers through an integrated approach that applies innovative molecular technologies to population-based studies.
 Dr. Figueroa’s high quality and impact of her work is marked by numerous awards including a Fellows Award for Research Excellence (FARE), a Keystone Symposium Scholarship for the meeting on Genome Stability and DNA repair, NCI Director’s Career Development and Principal Investigator Intramural Innovation Awards, and DCEG Intramural Research Awards.

 Bladder cancer is an excellent model to study the complex interplay of genes and the environment because of the established causal role of smoking and occupational exposures to aromatic amines, along with evidence of gene-environment interactions.
-We are currently conducting a GWAS of bladder cancer using primary-scan data on over 6,000 cases and 10,000 controls.
+Dr. Figueroa and collaborators have conducted a GWAS of bladder cancer using primary-scan data on over 6,000 cases and 10,000 controls.
 The primary aim of the GWAS for bladder cancer is to identify novel genetic variants worthy of intensive pursuit in epidemiological, genetic mapping, clinical and laboratory investigations.
 Moreover, using the most promising genetic markers from the genome wide scans and replication studies, the GWAS for bladder cancer will establish a foundation for the investigation of gene-gene and gene-environment\behavioral interactions.